Mintbase/Grants-Program/applications/nano-store.md

 ### Team's experience

+- Daniel
-Daniel Co-Founder and Tech lead at eXplorins.
+  - Co-Founder and Tech lead at eXplorins.
+- Angela
+  - ...
+- Marc
+  - ...
+- Didac

-Didac 15 years of experience as full stack developer and author of eXplorins backend
+  - Fullstack developer with 7 years of experience
+  - Author of eXplorins backend

-Marc...

 Angela Co-Founder at eXplorins will be in charge of design process and communication.

+---

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.